How to Get the Best Results from Your Online Advertising

 Did you know two of the biggest challenges in online advertising?
 That’s right: wrong-targeted audience (thus click-throughs and conversion rates are lower than expected) and ad blindness (people are “trained” to avoid certain kind of ads due to their familiarity in sizes and locations.)

 This is also an issue with emerging offline advertising medium such as business cards.
-Businesses can easily print business cards online with a popular printing company, such as Printrunner business cards printing, there is also an issue of “blindness” here – typical business cards get thrown to the bin right away.
+Businesses can easily print business cards online with a popular printing company, there is also an issue of “blindness” here – typical business cards get thrown to the bin right away.

 For publishers (like me!) those are also the same issues we need to address.
 The big question for both advertisers and publishers is: What kind of ads that people are actually want to see?